philsturgeon/awesome-earth/README.md

 - [Woodland Trust](https://www.woodlandtrust.org.uk/) - The Woodland Trust is reforesting the United Kingdom, working with communities, local authorities, and land owners, to get trees in the ground.
 ## Zero-Waste
 - [Algramo](https://www.algramoalmacenes.com/) - Vending machines and mobile refill units for refilling reusable plastic bottles with staple goods from shampoo to salad dressing in packaging that is designed to be returned, cleaned, and reused.
 With over 2,000 bodegas in Santiago and plans to expand in the US soon, Algramo, translates to "by the gram", also solves the issue of "poverty tax" where small packages can cost as much as 50% more than the same product in a larger size.
+- [Bidet Hose Toilet Attachment](https://www.homedecorous.com/Bidet-Diaper-Handheld-Sprayer-Set-Water-Shattaf-A132) - This sprayer will feel nice and sturdy in your hand as the whole thing is stainless steel.
+You will be able to adjust the water flow from zero to maximum by pushing the switch or by using the lever on the T-valve adapter.
 - [Bio Bean](https://www.bio-bean.com/) - The world’s largest recycler of coffee grounds, Bio Bean recycle spent coffee grounds into sustainable products, like coffee logs for fires, and other biomass fuel.
 - [Bio-plastic Trash Bags](https://www.amazon.com/Plant-Based-Kitchen-Handles-Gallon/dp/B071JMFKM5/) - Made from Plant Based (sugar cane) materials instead of fossil fuel.
 - [Blue Jeans Go Green](https://bluejeansgogreen.org/) - Send in your used jeans to get transformed into natural cotton fiber insulation, some of which is used to help with building efforts around the country.
 - [Burying Food Scraps](https://www.youtube.com/watch?v=yQFB9M2UdK0) - Composting can be time consuming, expensive, and if done incorrectly it can actually produce a lot of methane.
 If you've got a bit of space in your garden, this video shows how simply burying food scraps can be a quick and simple solution to get rid of waste and improve soil quality too.

+- [Buy a F**king Bidet](https://buyafuckingbidet.com/) - Buying a bidet attachment for your toilet is cheap and easy, helps the environment and solves problems during the coronavirus pandemic.
+No more toilet-paper panic-buying/brawling.
+Do you have a basic understanding of how screwdrivers and hoses work?
+Congratulations, you're a goddamn bidet installation expert.
 - [Circular Berlin](http://circular.berlin/) - A Berlin based non-profit developing the local circular economy agenda through research, community-building and practical programmes.
 Good overview of events and initiatives happening in Berlin.

 - [City Harvest](https://www.cityharvest.org/) - City Harvest is New York City’s largest food rescue organization.
 They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Clean Cult](https://cleancult.pvzi.net/qq4kq) - Cleaning supplies with zero-waste packaging, and a powerful clean that's better for you and the planet.
+- [CuloClean Water Bottle Bidet](https://culoclean.com/) - CuloClean is the portable bidet that you can plumb in your plastic bottle, fully discreet, efficient and portable.
+It is specially designed so that it fits in the two most common diameters of water bottle on the market.
 - [Dabchy](https://www.dabchy.com/) - Tunisian second hand clothes marketplace.
 - [Donate Toys](https://www.moneycrashers.com/where-donate-used-toys/) - Donate toys that your children have grown out of instead of throwing them away.
 - [Food Cloud](https://food.cloud/) - FoodCloud is a social enterprise that connects businesses with surplus food to charities in their local communities that need it via a software platform.